5 biggest ransomware attacks of 2020

 Sensitive personal information, especially healthcare data, is a goldmine for hackers.
 Seizing an opportunity, hackers launched malware that encrypted a few servers of UCSF’s School of Medicine.
 They were able to lay their hands on some of the crucial academic work of the university.

 The cybercriminals showed some data as proof and demanded an unknown sum of ransom.
-As the data was critical, UCSF agreed to pay a part of the ransom and ended up forking out about US$1.14 million in exchange of a decryption tool to retrieve the data.
-UCSF said it was able to quickly isolate breached IT systems and hence medical records of patients, university network and critical Covid-19 research being conducted were saved from the ransomware attack.
+As the data was critical, UCSF agreed to pay a part of the ransom and ended up forking out about US$1.14 million in exchange for a decryption tool to retrieve the data.
+UCSF said it was able to quickly isolate breached IT systems and hence medical records of patients, university network, and critical Covid-19 research being conducted were saved from the NetWalker ransomware attack.

-On New Year’s Eve last year, while the rest of the world was celebrating, Travelex was under attack by the Sodinokibi group of hackers.
-While the details of what was stolen was not revealed, it was enough to bring down the websites, apps and internal networks of the money exchange company, revealed media reports.
+On New Year’s Eve last year, while the rest of the world was celebrating, Travelex was under attack by the Sodinokibi Ransomware.
+While the details of what was stolen were not revealed, it was enough to bring down the websites, apps and internal networks of the money exchange company revealed media reports.
 Travelex was able to restart its business only a month and a half later in February 2020.

 With business shut for several weeks, the incident disrupted cash deliveries and caused major losses to the company.
 Travelex ended up paying a ransom of US$2.3 million to the hackers to recover its data.

-The biggest ransomware attack of 2020 was led on technology giant Cognizant.
-It costed the company a staggering US$50 to US$70 million in revenue loss, and recovery and mitigation efforts.
+The biggest Ransomware attack of 2020 was led by technology giant Cognizant.
+It cost the company a staggering US$50 to US$70 million in revenue loss, and recovery and mitigation efforts.
 In April this year, the Maze ransomware infected the company’s network.
 This barred its work from home capabilities and encrypted its servers.